microsoft/RD-Agent/docs/installation_and_configuration.rst

 -------------------------------------------
 Here’s a sample configuration specifically for Azure OpenAI, based on the `official LiteLLM documentation <https://docs.litellm.ai/docs>`_:

-If you're using Azure OpenAI, below is a working example using the Python SDK, following the `official LiteLLM documentation <https://docs.litellm.ai/docs/providers/azure/>`_:
+If you're using Azure OpenAI, below is a working example using the Python SDK, following the `LiteLLM Azure OpenAI documentation <https://docs.litellm.ai/docs/providers/azure/>`_:

    .. code-block:: Properties